AI that can determine a person’s sexuality from photos shows the dark side of the data age

 We felt that there is an urgent need to make policymakers and LGBTQ communities aware of the risks that they are facing.
 We did not create a privacy-invading tool, but rather showed that basic and widely used methods pose serious privacy threats.

-Certainly this is only one of many systematized attempts to derive secret information such as sexuality, emotional state, or medical conditions.
+Certainly this is only one of many systematized attempts to derive secret information such as sexuality, emotional state or medical conditions.
 But it is a particularly concerning one, for several reasons.

 Seeing what we can’t (or won’t)